akhadov/uzbek-cuisines/README.md

 > **NOTE:** The first time you run the solution, it may take a while to download the docker images, create the DB, and seed the data.

-Launch [https://localhost:5001/api](http://localhost:5000/api) in your browser to view the API

 You should be able to make requests to localhost:5001 for the Public API project once these commands complete.
 If you have any problems, especially with login, try from a new guest or incognito browser instance.